2026 AAHHE National Conference

 Description

 This pre-conference Institute centers on the unique assets of and opportunities for early- and mid- career Latina leaders in higher education.
 Discussion will be grounded in the cultural competency framework of self-awareness, knowledge-building, and skill sets for empowered practices.
-Topics include recognizing dimensions of intersecting identities as assets and challenges in work settings, the Mujerista mindset, cultural clashes in predominately white institutions, and a roadmap for one’s continuing empowerment journey.
+Topics include recognizing dimensions of intersecting identities as assets and challenges in work settings, the Mujerista mindset, cultural clashes in predominantly white institutions, and a roadmap for one’s continuing empowerment journey.
 This institute will be highly interactive, drawing upon individuals’ experiences to share lessons learned.

 Objectives